droyad/Fody-Wiki/Setup.md

 However if you want to manually set up Fody...

   * Get the latest download https://s3.amazonaws.com/Fody/
   * Unzip the download.
-Place the files from 'MSBuild' where Visual Studio can find it.
+Place the files from 'MSBuild' where Visual Studio/Mono Develop can find it.
 In my case it is in a directory called `Tools\Fody` at the root of my solution.
   * Import `Fody.targets` to your project.

 eg